I-am-Shir/compBio1/README.md

 and the code for a graph containing the results for 10 runs in "multi_simulation.py". and the exe code is inside the folder "dist", the file name is "main.exe".

-Hope you enjoy the program!
+Hope you enjoy the program.